-Why do you need a Hair Relaxer mass tort attorney for the hair relaxer lawsuit?
+Why do you need an attorney for the hair relaxer lawsuit?

 Our lawyers will discuss the details of your case and ask questions regarding your use of hair relaxers and their adverse effects on your health to determine if you are eligible for a claim.

 You also need help from a legal professional to draft and file a complaint to the appropriate court.
 This formal document outlines your allegations against the hair relaxer manufacturer and how they acted in negligence, contributing to your health problems.